tomas/tunable/README.md

   user.get_setting(:notify, :new_messages) # => false
 ```

 Tunable also provides a `main_settings` helper that sets up main level settings.
+These automatically define setters and getters for your model instances.

 ``` rb
 class User < ActiveRecord::Base